 - SDG4 Pilot: From commitment to action in 10 countries

-Through the SDG4 pilot of the CapED programme, UNESCO supports the development of new education sector plans in Haiti, Madagascar, the Democratic Republic of the Congo and Senegal, thus ensuring stronger linkages with SDG4 commitments.
+Through the SDG4 Pilot of the CapED programme, UNESCO supports the development of new education sector plans in Haiti, Madagascar, the Democratic Republic of the Congo and Senegal, thus ensuring stronger linkages with SDG4 commitments.
 In Afghanistan, Cambodia, Myanmar, Nepal where new plans were already approved after complex participatory processes, CapED has identified other ways to integrate a longer-term SDG4 perspective.
 In 2016, CapED supported the development of technical guidelines to support national authorities in the process of operationalizing the SDG4 agenda.
-Furthermore, analytical studies on the legal system of each of the pilot countries in relation to the right to education were completed.
+Furthermore, analytical studies on the national legislation of each of the Pilot countries in relation to the right to education were completed, leading to an analytical synthesis being published in 2017.
 UIS prepared the development of a CapED training package for on-the-job training of national statistical teams, which will enable countries to do a self-assessment of data sources, data quality and to identify their capacity development needs for statistical data production and analysis.

 - National Education Reforms, Plans and Policies